We're on Instagram. Follow @rifleconfigurator

 Low-Vis Slick Carriers: Sub-1.75 lb Empty

 The lightest carrier category.
 Slick laminated front faces under 1.75 lb empty, designed for concealment under outerwear, all-day wear, or training crossover from a chest rig.
-All three picks accept a placard for loadout swaps without giving up the slick silhouette.
-The Ferro Slickster at 14.2 oz is the lightest mainstream slick on the market; the Crye JPC 2.0 sub-1-lb skeletal-cummerbund chassis is the clone-tier reference design; the Agilite K-Zero brings Swimmer Cut accommodation at the same $289 price as the K19.
-If you wear the carrier under a tactical or concealed-carry jacket, one of these three is the right starting point.
+All four picks accept a placard for loadout swaps without giving up the slick silhouette.
+The Ferro Slickster at 14.2 oz is the lightest mainstream slick on the market; the Crye JPC 2.0 sub-1-lb skeletal-cummerbund chassis is the clone-tier reference design; the Agilite K-Zero brings Swimmer Cut accommodation at $279, just above the $260 K19; the Chase Tactical LVPC-E puts three internal pouches per side in the cummerbund, so magazines ride against the body instead of on the front face.
+If you wear the carrier under a tactical or concealed-carry jacket, one of these four is the right starting point.

 14.2 oz · ADAPT ecosystem